collinscd23/collinscd23.github.io/_posts/2023-12-11-EDA-Analysis.md

 ---
 # In-Depth NBA Player Statistics Analysis

-In this analysis, I delve into the intricacies of NBA player performance through a series of visualizations.
-Each graph tells a unique story about the players and games across several seasons.
-Here's what I've discovered:
+In this analysis, we explore the nuances of NBA player performance through various visualizations, each telling a unique story about the players and games over several seasons.
+Here are the key insights:

 # How has the game changed over the past years?
 ## FG3A (Three pointer Attempts Per 48 mins from 2012 to 2021)
 ![FG3A per 48 mins](/assets/images/FG3A_48.png)
 *Figure 1: FG3A per Min Trend Chart*
-This graph shows us the average number of 3 point attempts made each year by the top 100 players per 48 mins.
-One of the first things I noticed from the data was the increased number of 3 point attempts taken.
-With almost 15 more 3 pointers taken per 48 mins.
-This shows a very big change in the game of basketball.
-With the rise of stars like Stephen Curry, Damian Lillard and others playing a very deep shooting play style as increased dramaticlly since 2012.
-As we will see in the next graph that the 3 pointer isnt the only thing that has changed.
+This graph illustrates the average number of three-point attempts made each year by the top 100 players per 48 mins.
+A significant increase in three-point attempts is evident, rising by nearly 15 per 48 mins.
+This shift reflects a notable change in basketball's dynamics, especially with the emergence of sharpshooters like Stephen Curry and Damian Lillard, who popularized a deep-shooting play style since 2012.
+The following graph further demonstrates that the three-pointer isn't the only aspect that has evolved.

 ## Number of Possesions (Number of Possessions per 48 mins from 2012 to 2021)
 ![Number of POSS per 48 mins](/assets/images/POSS_48.png)
-Here we can see that the Number of Possessions as also had a postive trend over the past few years.
-This can lead us to a few intresting insights.
-First is the pace of the game.
-Naturally the more times you get the ball means that you are either shooting, Rebounding, turning it over or stealing more.
-So the pace is faster.
-I found this to be very intresting.
-The best way i can connect this with the last visual is that the top players tend to spend more of the possesions shooting threes then they did in the past aswell as a number of other factors.
+We observe a positive trend in the number of possessions over recent years.
+This increase suggests a faster game pace, implying more shooting, rebounding, turnovers, or steals.
+It's particularly interesting to note that top players now utilize a larger portion of possessions for three-point shooting, among other strategies.

 ## FG3A (Three pointer Attempts Per 100 Possesions from 2012 to 2021)
 ![Number of FG3A per 100 POSS](/assets/images/FG3A_100.png)

-As a final look lets see how the # point attempt as changed per 100 possesion.
+To conclude this section, let's examine how three-point attempts have evolved per 100 possessions.
+This graph offers a deeper understanding of the evolving offensive strategies in the NBA, particularly focusing on three-pointer attempts per 100 possessions.
+The data indicates a consistent upward trend, reflecting a strategic shift towards prioritizing three-point shots.
+This change is not just a result of individual players' skills but also a broader adaptation in team tactics, embracing the three-pointer as a crucial element of modern basketball.
+This evolution signifies how analytics and player proficiency have jointly propelled the game into a new era, where long-range shooting is no longer an exception but a norm.

 # What player stats are correlated with each other from the Data set collected?
 ## Correlation Heatmap Analysis